edwardgoldring/website/content/home/about.md

 My book manuscript, *Purges: How Dictators Fight to Survive*, examines the causes of elite purges and their effects on autocratic survival.
 I argue that dictators purge elites to consolidate power, punish them for insubordination, and scapegoat them to alleviate popular threats.
 Further, rather than fomenting instability, purges help dictators survive.

-My work has been published in journals including *British Journal of Political Science*, *Comparative Political Studies*, *International Studies Quarterly*, *Journal of Peace Research*, and *Democratization*.
+My work has been published in journals including *British Journal of Political Science*, *Comparative Political Studies*, and *Journal of Conflict Resolution*.